webzakimbo/bcome-read-the-docs/docs/source/getting-started/setting-up-your-project.rst

    source 'https://rubygems.org'
    gem 'bcome'

-Which you can then install via bundle:
+Which you can then install via bundler:

 .. code-block:: bash